 Notes about the field experience:

 - This lesson is best conducted in groups of 4 or 5 (each accompanied by a chaperone).
-We suggest bringing along chaperones who are comfortable calculating area and/or volume when given a formula.
+Each group should have either a student leader or chaperone who is comfortable making measurements and estimates.

 - Students are practicing estimations, there is no singular correct answer.
 This field experience is about ensuring that students can think critically and show their work.